geerlingguy/ansible-role-jenkins/README.md

 Jenkins plugins to be installed automatically during provisioning.

-    jenkins_plugin_with_dependencies: yes
+    jenkins_plugins_install_dependencies: yes

-Jenkins plugins to be installed with their dependencies.
+Whether Jenkins plugins to be installed should also install any plugin dependencies.

     jenkins_plugins_state: present